zermankarim/Mobile-chat-app/README.md

 ## Known Issues
 ***Note:** If you know how to resolve some issues, please send me it to e-mail [zermankarim@gmail.com](zermankarim@gmail.com)*

-- You must create directories `public/avatars`, because they ignored in `.gitignore` as `public/avatars/*`.
+- You must create directories `public/avatars` and `public/chat/messages`, because they ignored in `.gitignore` as `public/avatars/*` and `public/chat/messages/*`.
 It should be set to prevent commiting pictures.